pinokiocomputer/factory/README.md

 ## What is Pinokio Factory?

-Pinokio Factory is an experimental community for building on [Pinokio](https://pinokio.computer) together.
+Pinokio Factory is an experimental group for building on [Pinokio](https://pinokio.computer) together, in a distributed manner.

 1. Pinokio Factory is a [Github organization](https://github.com/pinokiofactory), which anyone can apply to join.
 2. Once joined, members can freely publish projects under the Pinokio Factory Github organization and discuss with others through Github issues, or through [Pinokio Discord](https://discord.gg/TQdNwadtE4).